barrettotte/IBMi-Book/docs/additional/misc/fetch.md

 # Fetching Source Members from the IBMi

-After a month or so of learning the IBMi, I realized I wanted to start exporting my code to a GitHub repository.

 I will preface this section with saying that there is 100% a better way to include your source members in a repository.
 You could make some tooling on the IBMi itself and leverage the IFS in some way (I think).

 Instead, I decided to use something I was a little more comfortable with at the time.
 I wrote a simple Python utility for pulling source members from the IBMi through FTP.
-Its definitely not very performant, but I believe its very intuitive for someone new to the IBMi.
+Its definitely not performant, but I believe its very intuitive for someone new to the IBMi.

 One limitation to this utility is that it expects everything to be in a single library.
-The script can easily be changed to specify a library for each source physical file if really needed since its JSON configured.
+If needed, the script can easily be changed to specify a library for each source physical file since its JSON configured and Python is a friendly language.

-To configure this utility, you include a ```repo.json``` file with member names and source physical file targets.
+To configure this utility, you create a ```repo.json``` with member names and source physical file targets.
 Here is an example:

 ```json